mccoderpy/discord.py-message-components/README.rst

         button_id = button.custom_id

         # This sends the Discord-API that the interaction has been received and is being "processed"
-        await interaction.defer()  # if this is not used and you also do not edit the message within 3 seconds as described below, Discord will indicate that the interaction has failed.
+        await interaction.defer()  # if this is not used and you do not edit the message within 3 seconds, Discord will indicate that the interaction has failed.

-        # If you use interaction.edit instead of interaction.message.edit, you do not have to deffer the interaction if your response does not last longer than 3 seconds.
+        # If you use interaction.edit instead of interaction.message.edit, you do not have to defer the interaction if your response does not last longer than 3 seconds.
-        await interaction.edit(embed=an_embed.add_field(name='Choose', value=f'Your Choose was `{button_id}`'),
+        await interaction.edit(embed=an_embed.add_field(name='Choose', value=f'Your choice was `{button_id}`'),
                                components=[components[0].disable_all_buttons(), components[1].disable_all_buttons()])

         # The Discord API doesn't send an event when you press a link button so we can't "receive" that.

-    client.run('You Bot-Token here')
+    client.run('Your Bot-Token here')

-Another (complex) Example where a small Embed will be send; you can move a small white ⬜ with the Buttons:
+Another (complex) Example where a small Embed will be sent; you can move a small white ⬜ with the Buttons:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python